johnb8005/revolut-api-client-unofficial/README.md

 ![npm version](https://badge.fury.io/js/revolut-nonofficial-api.svg)
 ![npm version](https://img.shields.io/npm/v/revolut-nonofficial-api.svg)

-This is the node equivalent of https://github.com/tducret/revolut-python
+This is the javascript equivalent of https://github.com/tducret/revolut-python

 *NOTE: I do not take any responsibility associated with the code released here*